Amoxicillin: A Guide for Parents and Caregivers

 • Severe diarrhea with blood in the stool

-If your child has had an allergic reaction to penicillin or other antibiotics in the past, it's crucial to inform the doctor before starting amoxicillin.
-Also, be sure to let the doctor know about any serious medical conditions your child has so they can screen for drug interactions and an appropriate dose (for example, children with kidney problems may need a lower dose).
+Also, be sure to let the doctor know about any severe medical conditions your child has so they can screen for drug interactions and an appropriate dose (for example, children with kidney problems may need a lower dose).

 What if I Miss a Dose of Medication?